403thi/403thi/README.md

 ## 🇧🇷 - Hello!
 I'm Thiago!
 - I'm a software developer, back-end is my focus.
 - I love to learn new languages!
-I've been studying english, spanish and japanese.
+I've been studying english and japanese.
 - I'm 16 years old.
 ```c
 #include <403thi.h>